Guide for Beneficiaries

 Step 1: Insert the USB Drive

-Plug the DeadSwitch USB into any computer (Windows, macOS, or Linux).
+Plug the DeadSwitch USB into any computer — Windows, macOS, or Linux all work.
 The app should open automatically.
 If it doesn’t, navigate to the USB drive in your file explorer and double-click the DeadSwitch application.

 Step 2: Select Beneficiary Mode